redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 </details>

-This response is expected because we have not yet exposed the connection information to our cluster environment and hence have failed to connect to the mongodb service.
+This response is expected because we have not yet exposed the connection information to our cluster environment and hence have failed to connect to the MongoDB service.

-### Connect the application to the mongodb service
+### Connect the application to the MongoDB service
-Let's now connect our application to the mongodb service with `odo add binding`.
+Let's now connect our application to the MongoDB service with `odo add binding`.

 From a new terminal, run the following command that will add necessary data to devfile.yaml:
 ```shell